-The garden is all abuzz, with bees, and butterflies, lightening bugs and ladybugs.
+The garden is all abuzz, with bees, and butterflies, lightning bugs and ladybugs.

 All so very busy dutifully distributing the pollen amongst the flowers.